-Dr Mizuno is the Director of Energy Policy at General Electric (GE) Japan.
-Previously she was Manager in the Energy and Resource Division at Deloitte Tohmatsu Consulting in Tokyo .
-Emi advised both public sector and private sector to navigate the current turbulent situation in the electricity sector in Japan after the Fukushima accident.
+Previously she was Director of Government Affairs and Policy (Energy Policy) at General Electric (GE) Japan and Manager in the Energy and Resource Division at Deloitte Tohmatsu Consulting in Tokyo .
+She advised both public sector and private sector to navigate the current turbulent situation in the electricity sector in Japan after the Fukushima accident.

-Emi was senior researcher at the Japan Renewable Energy Foundation (JREF), which was established to advance renewables in Japan at the wake of the massive earthquake, Tsunami and the Fukushima Nuclear Accident in 2011.
+Emi was a Senior Researcher at the Japan Renewable Energy Foundation (JREF), which was established to advance renewables in Japan at the wake of the massive earthquake, Tsunami and the Fukushima Nuclear Accident in 2011.

-While she was a doctoral candidate at MIT, Dr. Mizuno was also a Research Fellow at the Energy Technology Innovation Policy group at the John F. Kennedy School of Government, Harvard University.
-At MIT and Harvard, she finalized her doctoral research regarding Danish and German wind energy technology development and their technology transfer experiences to India.
+While she was a doctoral candidate, Emi was also a Research Fellow at the Energy Technology Innovation Policy group at the John F. Kennedy School of Government, Harvard University.
+At MIT and Harvard, she finalised her doctoral research regarding Danish and German wind energy technology development and their technology transfer experiences to India.

-After taking the PhD degree in 2007, she joined the Energy Technology Policy Division at the International Energy Agency in Paris, where Dr. Mizuno was the main author of Research, Development and Demonstration Chapter of Energy Technology Perspectives 2008.
+She joined the Energy Technology Policy Division at the International Energy Agency in Paris, where Emi was the main author of Research, Development and Demonstration Chapter of Energy Technology Perspectives 2008.
 From February 2009 to December 2010, she worked as research associate at the Judge Business School in University of Cambridge.
-Prior to joining the JREF in August 2011, she completed a project for the Australian Department of Climate Change and Energy Efficiency as a project manager at the Climate Strategies.
+Prior to joining the JREF in August 2011, she completed a project for the Australian Department of Climate Change and Energy Efficiency as a Project Manager at the Climate Strategies.